cmyksoda/AC-Desktop-Clock-Plasmoid/README.md

 ## Installing

 Download the `.plasmoid` file from the latest release, then in Plasma open *Add Widgets → Get New Widgets → Install Widget From Local File* and select it.
 The widget can be placed on the desktop or on a panel.
+(Although it looks really small and squished on most panels xD)

 The widget shows at the original's size by default; *Configure → General* scales it up by whole pixels so it stays crisp.
 The same page has the 24-hour option, the chime volume, quiet hours, and the colon blink.